gourmet/platform/README.md

 _To reduce the # of requires, a build process should concatenate all these and use the resulting file in production.
 It has yet to be implemented._

+### VM Configuration

+The VM is created based on the `puphpet.yaml` configuration.
+If you don't want to manually edit this file, you could drag & drop it on the [PuPHPet] website to use their UI for modifying it.

 ### Quick Tips